 The Idea of Being in an Almost Relationship Scares Me (So I Don’t Date)

-You’re up all night psychoanalyzing his Facebook status and Snapchat stories, wondering how he can wax poetically about his deep connection with someone special (you) in one and then flaunt his singleness in the other.
+- You’re up all night psychoanalyzing his Facebook status and Snapchat stories, wondering how he can post about his deep connection with someone special (you) in one, and then flaunt about how he’s single in the other.

-After debating for hours, you send him a long text asking what you mean to him and to finally put an end to the “are-we-aren’t-we” question that’s been hanging over your relationship for close to a year.
-He leaves you on read for days before replying with “I really like you.
+- After debating for hours, you send him a long text asking what you mean to him and to finally put an end to the “what-are-we” question that’s been hanging over your relationship for close to a year.
+He leaves you on read for days before replying with, “I really like you.
 I’m just not ready for a relationship.”
 Then, he slowly starts to disappear.

-These three situations sum up the hell that is being in an almost relationship.
+Those three situations sum up the hell that was my life in an almost relationship.

-If you’re like me, dating in your 20s or 30s has largely consisted of these half attempts at him being invested but not too invested, vulnerable to an extent and placating you when he’s been dishonest from the beginning.
+If you’re like me, dating in your 20s or 30s has largely consisted of these half attempts at him being invested but not too invested, vulnerable to an extent, and gaslighting you when he’s been dishonest from the beginning.

 Why settle for less than you deserve?
 And you deserve everything.

 This is why I’m done.
 I’m done accepting half-hearted attempts at dating that never pan out the way I want.

 I’m done with almost relationships.
 I’d rather commit to being single.

 When you’re single, you can spend more time focusing on your wants and needs without always being the one to sacrifice them for the sake of the relationship.
 You get to put yourself first, period.
 (Which you haven’t done in a really long time).